-Primary Care such as GP's, dentists and pharmacies

-The Local Integrated Care Board covering the area where the service is situated, is the organisation responsible for monitoring quality.
+Primary Care includes GPs, dentists and pharmacies.
+The local Integrated Care Board (ICB) is responsible for monitoring quality.
 NHS England is responsible for performance concerns relating to Primary Care, this includes General Practice, Community Pharmacies, Community Dentists and Opticians.
-If a safeguarding concern is raised in relation to Primary Care services the relevant service should be informed in the first instance and escalated to the Integrated Care Board safeguarding team if further support required.
-The safeguarding team within the Integrated Care Board will review the concern raised and decide whether it is appropriate to refer to the relevant commissioner.
+If a safeguarding concern is raised in relation to Primary Care services the relevant Integrated Care Board should be informed.
+The safeguarding team within the Integrated Care Board will review the concern raised and decide whether it is appropriate to refer to NHS England.
 They will inform the local authority of any decisions made and outcomes.

-NHS Services (other than those above)
+NHS services (other than those listed above)

-Such as Acute Hospital Trusts, Mental Health Trusts, Community Health Trusts (such as Community Nurses, Occupational Therapists, Physio Therapists), Ambulance Trusts.
-The responsible organisation is the Local Integrated Care Board covering the area where the service is situated.
+NHS services include Acute Hospital Trusts, Mental Health Trusts, Community Health Trusts (such as Community Nurses, Occupational Therapists, Physio Therapists), and Ambulance Trusts.
+The local Integrated Care Board covering the area where the service is situated, is responsible for monitoring quality.

-Health services that are independently run e.g. hospices with charitable status
+Health services that are independently run

-The responsible organisation will be determined on a case-by-case basis as agencies that commission these services will vary.
+This includes, for example, hospices with charitable status.
+Independently run specialist health services that are likely to provide adults with specialist health or mental health care needs will need to be determined on a case-by-case basis as agencies that commission these services will vary.